THESE THREE ARTICLES ARE UNFINISHED

 Vachellia erioloba swollen thorns suitable for ant residence.

 Kyffhäuser, Namibia.
-Pictures: © Alex Dreyer
+Pictures: © Alex Dreyer.

 African Plants, A Photo Guide.
 Free use for